Mike Darwin

-Michael G. Darwin, formerly known as Michael Federowicz, (born April 26, 1955) is the former president of the cryonics organization Alcor Life Extension Foundation.
-He was president from 1983 to 1988, and Research Director until 1992.
-He was also the founder and president of BioPreservation, Inc., and a cofounder, member of the Board of Directors, and Director of Research of Twenty-First Century Medicine (a cryobiological/critical care medicine research company) from 1993 to 1999.
+Michael G. Darwin (born April 26, 1955), formerly known as Michael Federowicz, is a former president of cryonics organization Alcor Life Extension Foundation.
+He was president from 1983 to 1988, and research director until 1992.
+He was also the founder and president of BioPreservation, Inc., and a cofounder, member of the board of directors, and director of research at Twenty-First Century Medicine (a cryobiological/critical care medicine research company) from 1993 to 1999.

 Early life

 He was born in Indianapolis, Indiana.
 Because of his interest in evolution and rejection of creationism he earned himself the nickname "Darwin" among his schoolmates.
-Michael had a fascination with cryopreserving organisms as a young child.
-In 1968, at the age of 12, he qualified for the Indiana state science fair with his project "Suspended Animation in Animals and Plants."
+Darwin had a fascination with cryopreservation as a child.
+In 1968, aged 12, he qualified for the Indiana state science fair with his project "Suspended Animation in Animals and Plants."
 He dreamed of becoming an astronaut and applying his research to space travel.
 His registration was lost and his project never judged, but he was given an honorable mention out of a sense of fair play.
 At the fair, however, he learned that a Dr. James Bedford had been frozen in California.
 This was the beginning of Darwin's lifelong interest in cryonics.